bluebirdpass/a-better-digitalocean-inventory-for-ansible/README.md

 Ansible already bundles a dynamic inventory for DigitalOcean but there are some things about it that could be improved.

-**Overall design and testability of the code** leaves a bit to be desired.
-In an effort to make the code more "pythonic" and fully tested I've rewritten pretty much everything.
-I've tried to keep feature parity in the core functionality of the inventory like --list, --host and configuration.
-Some things are missing like caching and some other command line flags.

 **The ability to create more meaningful host groups** was something I desperately needed.
 DigitalOcean does not let you add any sort of metadata or tags to your droplets.
 This was my primary reason for writing a new DO